-Begin pumping as soon as possible after delivery, in order to stimulate the production of breastmilk.
+Begin pumping as soon as possible after delivery - ideally within the first 4-6 hours, in order to stimulate the production of breastmilk.

 - Use a hospital grade (rental) breast pump